nytlabs/colony/README.md

 colony
 ======

-a lightweight microservice framework for NSQ
+a lightweight microservice framework for NSQ.

+Import colony to use the service; see the examples for more detaiils.